Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data: Analysis of 2019 data

 We have shown $\dchsq$ as a function of $\dcp$, in the case of non-unitarity, for the individual T2K and NO$\nu$A, and the combined analysis of the two experiments in fig.~\ref{dcp}.
 It is obvious that the individual T2K analysis can exclude $60\%$ of the $\dcp$ plane at $2\, \sigma$ for the NH.
 It can also exclude the IH for $90\%$ of the $\dcp$ plane at $2\, \sigma$ C.L.
 But, \nova can exclude the IH only for $50\%$ of the $\dcp$ plane at $2\, \sigma$, and for the NH, it cannot disfavor any value of $\dcp$ at $2\, \sigma$ C.L.
 The combined analysis can exclude the IH at $2\, \sigma$ C.L. for every value of $\dcp$, and for the NH, it can exclude the UHP of $\dcp$ at $2\, \sigma$ C.L.

 Finally, in fig.~\ref{alpha}, we have plotted $\dchsq$ as a function of the individual non-unitary $\alpha$ parameters, so that one can have an idea of the bounds put on these parameters by the individual T2K and NO$\nu$A analyses, and their combined analysis.
-It is clear from fig.~\ref{alpha} that analyses of T2K and the combined data from both the experiments put a strong constraint on $\alpha$ parameters, especially the constraint on $|\alpha_{10}|$ is quite strong.
-Any tiny deviation from $|\alpha_{10}|=0$ is excluded at $3\, \sigma$ C.L.
+It is clear from fig.~\ref{alpha} that analyses of T2K and the combined data from both the experiments prefer rather tiny deviation from unitarity at the best-fit point.
+However, large deviation from unitarity is allowed at $1\, \sigma$ C.L.
+Both \nova and the combined analysis also rules out the unitary values of $\alpha_{00}$, $|\alpha_{10}|$ and $\alpha_{11}$ at $1\, \sigma$ C.L.

 We list the best-fit parameter values with $1\, \sigma$ C.L.\ intervals for \nova in Table~\ref{best-fit_tab_nova}.
 The best fit parameter values are reported with $1\, \sigma$ C.L.\ intervals, and the $90\%$ and $3\, \sigma$ C.L. limit for $\alpha$ parameters from the analyses of T2K and the combined data have been mentioned in tables~\ref{best-fit_tab_t2k} and \ref{best-fit_tab_nova+t2k}, respectively.